How Does Satellite Internet Work?

 - And finally, we get to the NOC, or Network Operations Center.
 The request for information that is sent to your home’s dish whenever you click on a link or type a URL into your address bar also goes through the satellite in the sky and beamed to the NOC, who then gathers your info and sends it back to you through the relay.

 Sounds like a lot of work, right?
 But actually, the entire process described above happens in fractions of a second!
 It seems impossible, but that’s what makes satellite technology so extraordinary.

 Is Satellite Internet Right For Me?

 It can be!
 If you live in an area where only dial-up, DSL and satellite internet is available.
 Satellite internet is the superior choice.
-With HughesNet internet your internet speeds will be as fast as 25 Mbps download and 3 Mbps upload!
-That’s up to 10x faster than dial-up!
+With Hughesnet internet your internet speeds can be up to 100 Mbps download and 5 Mbps upload!1 That’s up to 10x faster than dial-up!
 At these speeds you can enjoy more of what you love to do online.
-HughesNet is available to anyone and anywhere within the continental United States.
+Hughesnet is available to anyone and anywhere within the continental United States.